GPII/universal/documentation/AuthorizationService.md

 ```

 #### grantWebPrefsConsumerAuthCode(userId, clientId, redirectUri, selectedPreferences)
 * **description**: Grant an Authorization Code for the specified user, client, redirect URI and selected preferences.
-We first check to see if we have an existing authorization decision for the user, client, and redirect URI.
-If we do, we issue a new code for that decision.
-Otherwise we create a new authorization decision record and a new code.
+We first check to see if we have an existing authorization for the user, client, and redirect URI.
+If we do, we issue a new code for that authorization.
+Otherwise we create a new authorization record and a new code.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
     * clientId: Number.
 A system generated unique number that identifies the client.
     * redirectUri: String.
-The client redirection URI that the authorization server directs the user-agent to when a authorization decision is established.
+The client redirection URI that the authorization server directs the user-agent to when a authorization is established.
     * selectedPreferences: Object.
 An object specifying the preferences that the user has selected to share, in the privacy ontology.
 An example:
     ```
     {